DeSantis won't move on masks as Florida COVID wards swell

 “Some nurses are describing this almost like a war-zone scenario," he said.

-DeSantis is running for re-election next year while eyeing a 2024 presidential bid.
-A central tenant of his national image among conservatives is his refusal to impose mask mandates at schools and in public or to impose restrictions on businesses.
-He hit that message again Tuesday, saying he will not budge.
+DeSantis is running for reelection next year while eyeing a 2024 presidential bid.
+A central tenet of his national image among conservatives is his refusal to impose mask mandates at schools and in public or to impose restrictions on businesses.
+He reiterated that Tuesday.

 “We are not shutting down,” DeSantis said.
 “We are going to have schools open.
 We are protecting every Floridian’s job in this state.
 We are protecting people’s small businesses.
 These interventions have failed time and time again throughout this pandemic, not just in the United States but abroad.
 They have not stopped the spread, particularly with delta.”